K-theory of admissible Zariski-Riemann spaces: K-theory of admissible Zariski-Riemann spaces

-of additive categories and the first one is a right-s-filtering subcategory of the second one and the third one is equivalent to the quotient category.
-Furthermore, the first category is abelian, hence idempotent complete.
-Thus we can apply Schlichting's localisation theorem for additive categories \cite[2.10]{schlichting04} which yields the desired fibre sequence and the second equivalence.
+is an equivalence. \end{prop} \begin{proof} By Propostion~\ref{ZR_localisation--prop} the category $\Modfp_{\tilde Z}(\skp{X}_U)$ is a right-s-filtering subcategory of the exact category $\Modfp(\skp{X}_U)$ and the quotient is equivalent to $\Modfp(U)$.
+Applying Schlichting's localisation theorem for additive categories \cite[2.10]{schlichting04} yields the desired fibre sequence. \end{proof}